dannym87/php-kafka/README.md

 # PHP 7.1 Kafka Sample Application Using Docker

-This is by no means a geniune application.
+This is by no means a genuine application.
 It's merely used to test a basic producer and consumer.
 Code for producer and consumer taken from [https://github.com/arnaud-lb/php-rdkafka]()

 ## Run the application